Community development block

-In India, a Community development block (CD block) or simply Block is a sub-division of Tehsil, administratively earmarked for planning and development.
+In India, a community development block (CD block) or simply Block is a sub-division of District, administratively earmarked for planning and development.
+In tribal areas, similar sub-divisions are called tribal development blocks (TD blocks).
 The area is administered by a Block Development Officer (BDO), supported by several technical specialists and village-level workers.
 A community development block covers several gram panchayats, the local administrative units at the village level.
+A block is a rural subdivision and typically smaller than a tehsil.
+A tehsil is purely for revenue administration, whereas a block is for rural development purposes.
+In most states, a block is coterminous with the panchayat samiti area.